 GPS Time Status (Decimal) GPS Time Status (ASCII) Description 20 UNKNOWN Time validity is unknown.
 60 APPROXIMATE Time is set approximately.
 100 COARSE This time is valid to coarse precision.
-120 COARSESTEERING Time is coarse set, and is being steered.
 130 FREEWHEELING Position is lost, and the range bias cannot be calculated.
 160 FINE Time has fine precision.
-180 FINESTEERING Time is fine, set and is being steered.
 200 SATTIME Time from satellite.
 This is only used in logs containing satellite data such as ephemeris and almanac.